jmrada14/groq-ocr/README.md

 _This project is still in development‼️_

-_PDF support is limited to single-page local PDFs._
+_Multi-page PDF support is experimental and work in progress._

 _PDF support relies on [pdftopic](https://github.com/Ilyes-El-Majouti/pdftopic) library which requires node>=12 and imagemagick._